miku/httpgetaway/Proxy.md

 }
 ```

-The `ProxyFromEnvironment` is actually a function type:
+The `Proxy` field is a function type:

 ```go
 func(*Request) (*url.URL, error)